bond-london/bond-theme-development/packages/bond-transformer-video/README.md

 Not much to say apart from the types of data

-The transformed video is a `GatsbyTransformedVideo` which is:
+The transformed video is a `IGatsbyTransformedVideo` which is:

 ```
   width: number;